Skip to Content

 5. My two cents

 Having explored both areas on 10+ occasions, I still find this a difficult question to answer.
-I love both areas but the one key difference between the two is that there’s considerably more things to do in and around the Ring of Kerry vs the Dingle Peninsula.
+I love both areas but the one key difference between the two is that there are considerably more things to do in and around the Ring of Kerry vs the Dingle Peninsula.
 So, if I had to choose, I’d opt for the Ring.

 The map above outlines where both the Dingle Peninsula (purple) and the Ring (orange) are located.